jo-project/RbxDisco-System/README.md

 npm install
 ```

-- Start the bot with `node src/sharder.js`
+- Start the bot with `npm run build`

 to snag all of the dependencies.
 Of course, you need [node](https://nodejs.org/en/) installed.
 I also strongly recommend [nodemon](https://www.npmjs.com/package/nodemon) as it makes testing _much_ easier.